Stephen Bowen (astronaut): STS-132

 Bowen's next mission was STS-132, aboard Space Shuttle Atlantis, which launched on May 14, 2010, to the ISS.
 While docked to the station, Bowen conducted two spacewalks and logged 14 hours and 34 minutes of EVA time.

 STS-133

 On January 19, 2011, Bowen was named as the replacement for Timothy L. Kopra on STS-133.
 Kopra was injured in a bicycle accident, preventing him from flying on the mission.
 With this mission, Bowen became the first and only astronaut to fly on consecutive Shuttle missions.
 George Nelson was the first astronaut to fly consecutive Space Shuttle missions in which the Shuttle landed successfully (STS-61-C and STS-26), having the Space Shuttle Challenger disaster between his missions.
 Bowen conducted two spacewalks and logged 12 hours and 48 minutes of EVA time.

-Crew-6
+SpaceX Crew-6

-On December 16, 2021, Bowen was named Commander for NASA's SpaceX Crew-6.
-The flight lifted off on March 2, 2023 to the International Space Station using Crew Dragon Endeavour.
+On December 16, 2021, Bowen was named commander for NASA's SpaceX Crew-6.
+The flight lifted off on March 2, 2023 to the International Space Station, using Crew Dragon Endeavour.